ersilia-os/ersilia/.github/ISSUE_TEMPLATE/outreachy-code-project.md

 - [ ] I have answered all comments from mentors and contributors
 - [ ] All PR or issues assigned to me are complete
 - [ ] I have submitted my final application to the project

-If you want to suggest other tasks, create an issue and link it under a comment in this one.